kevinkiyosepyo/Lightning-Data-Pipeline-API/README.md

 # Lightning-Data-Pipeline-API
 Real-time lightning strike data pipeline built with Python, FastAPI, PostgreSQL, and Docker.
-Ingests live data from the Blitzortung's WebSocket feed and stores it in a database.
+Ingests live data from the Blitzortung's WebSocket feed and stores it in a database: https://www.blitzortung.org/

 Features:
 1. Real-time Data Ingestion: WebSocket connection to Blitzortung's global lightning detection network